liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/03-working-together-with-the-wiki.markdown

 visible in the Wiki and which are hidden.
 You might host two wikis on a given site, exposing one to the public and keeping the other private for site members.

-**Permissions**: Enables you to grant or revoke privileges for roles to edit the Wiki application's preferences, configure it, access its permissions, view the Wiki application's contents, add display templates for it, or add the application to a page.
+**Permissions**: enables you to grant or revoke privileges for roles to edit the Wiki application's preferences, configure it, access its permissions, view the Wiki application's contents, add display templates for it, or add the application to a page.

-**Communication**: Allows you to configure communication across portlets, using predefined public render parameters.
+**Communication**: allows you to configure communication across portlets, using predefined public render parameters.
 From here you can modify six public render
 parameters: categoryId, nodeId, nodeName, resetCur, tag, and title.
 For each parameter you can: